Your car trusts several small and big components to get you from point A to point B.

 2. Rough Idling

 When a bad purge valve is stuck open, it can lead to an EVAP leak (vacuum leak).
 This affects the air-fuel ratio during combustion, causing a rough idle.
-Sometimes, an EVAP leak could also result from a damaged purge valve solenoid or hoses attached to it.
-If ignored, a vacuum leak could cause an engine to stall completely
+Sometimes, an EVAP leak could also result from a damaged purge valve solenoid or the vacuum hose attached to it.
+If ignored, a vacuum leak could cause an engine to stall completely.

 3. Difficulty Starting